CSL: High-profile names in the dugouts and on the pitch

 - One of many star names moving to China

-(CNN)Money appears to be no object in the Chinese Super League, as some of soccer's top stars are being lured to clubs that previously flew well below the radar of most fans.
+(CNN)Money appears to be no object in the Chinese Super League, as some of football's biggest names are being lured to clubs that previously flew well under the radar of most fans.

-Shanghai SIPG paid $63 million to sign Oscar from Chelsea, while Shanghai Shenhua made 33-year-old Carlos Tevez the highest paid player in the world, offering him reported wages of $765,000 -- double the amount Real Madrid's Cristiano Ronaldo earns.
+Shanghai SIPG paid $63 million to sign Oscar from Chelsea, while Shanghai Shenhua made 33-year-old Carlos Tevez the highest paid player in the world, offering him reported wages of $765,000 -- double the amount Cristiano Ronaldo earns.

 But while the capture of big-name and big-money players has created waves around the football world, the gradual influx of highly-regarded coaches has caused little more than a ripple.